12UE/CreateRemoteThreadUltra/README.md

 This is because the fifth parameter, `lpParameter`, of the `CreateRemoteThread` function only accepts an `LPVOID` type parameter, which is a pointer to arbitrary data.

 However, in certain cases, there is a need to pass multiple parameters to the remote thread function.
-For instance, if the remote thread function is MessageBox, it requires four parameters: window handle, message text, window title, and message box type.
+For instance, if the remote thread function is `MessageBox`, it requires four parameters: window handle, message text, window title, and message box type.
 In such situations, we need to find a way to pass multiple parameters to the remote thread function.

 One common solution is to create a custom data structure that encapsulates the multiple parameters and pass a pointer to this structure as the lpParameter parameter to the `CreateRemoteThread` function.
 In the remote thread function, we can dereference this pointer to access the passed multiple parameters.